worstcase/gumshoe/docs/probe.md

 Gumshoe Probe
 =============

-The gumshoe probe is the set of classes that receive, filter and forward information from the gumshoe hooks or the JDK itself.
-Unlike the hooks, the probe needs only to be in the classpath (not the bootclasspath).
+A gumshoe probe is the set of classes that receive, filter and forward information from the gumshoe hooks or the JDK itself.
+Unlike the hooks, the probe needs only to be in the classpath (but is generally included as part of the javaagent).

 Managing Data Collection
 ------------------------

-The com.dell.gumshoe.Probe class is a utility class that manages components that listen and forward gumshoe data and can be managed directly, using JMX or using Properties.
+The com.dell.gumshoe.ProbeManager class is a utility class that manages components that listen and forward gumshoe data and can be managed directly, using JMX or using Properties.

-The Probe is used to initialize and begin monitoring:
+The ProbeManager is used to initialize and begin monitoring:
-- Use probe as the main class on startup and have it invoke your application's main
-- Add a servlet context listener or other lifecycle callback mechanism to call Probe from within your application
+- Add a servlet context listener or other lifecycle callback mechanism to call ProbeManager from within your application
-- Explicitly invoke Probe methods from your application
+- Explicitly invoke ProbeManager methods from your application

 It can stop monitoring or update configuration:
-- Explicitly invoke Probe methods from your application
+- Explicitly invoke ProbeManager methods from your application
 - Invoke JMX operations

 Handling Data